joexi/JCoder/README.md

 ###Provide
 * Serialize instance of custom class into local file.
 * Deserialize a local file into instance.
-* Contain reference relation.(Same object as a property of different object. after the serialize and deserialzie.those two pointer still point one object) )
+* Contain reference relation.(One object as a property of different object.
+After the serialize and deserialize those two pointer still point one object)
 * Easy to use.

 ###Principle